Baylor Ministry Scholarship

-Baylor University provides tuition assistance to a limited number of Non-Baptist students who are preparing for careers in church-related vocational ministry.
-The amount of the ministry scholarship is 15% of tuition for Baylor undergraduate hours.
+Baylor University provides tuition assistance to qualified students who are preparing for careers in church-related vocational ministry.
+The amount of the Baylor Ministry Scholarship is 15% of tuition for Baylor undergraduate hours.

 Additional scholarship assistance may be available for ministry students who demonstrate financial need.
 In order to determine eligibility for the additional assistance, the applicant must complete the Free Application for Federal Student Aid www.fafsa.ed.gov, as well as a CSS Profile.
 Please note that Ministry Scholarship recipients are ineligible for the state-funded Tuition Equalization Grant, per State of Texas regulation.

 1. Show evidence of a divine call to church-related vocational ministry.

 2. Demonstrate a lifestyle of commitment to the principles of the Christian life.

 3. Be an active member of a Christian church.

 5. Be working toward a Religion major or minor or other ministry-related degree such as Church Music or Church Recreation. **

 * First-year students must be certified by their home church.
 Annual renewal of the Ministry Scholarship will require certification by a local school-year church.

 **Begins with initial applicants for the 2019-2020 academic year.
 Exceptions will be considered for some mission field areas.